 Hello and welcome.

 My name is Vickie, and I am a fully qualified, BABCP accredited Psychologist and Cognitive Behaviour (CBT) Therapist.
 I have extensive experience in treating a wide range of issues, and specialise in anxiety and depression related issues mostly.

 I understand that arranging your first therapy session may not be easy for you, and finding the right therapy and even the right therapist can be confusing.
 I do hope the information I have provided below helps answer any questions that you may have.
 But if there is anything else you need to know that I haven't mentioned below, please don't hesitate to contact me.

 Let me tell you a bit about my experience now.
-My career in mental health in 2000 for a local mental health charity, before joining the NHS, working with patients experiencing serious mental health problems.
-Later, I was employed by a local NHS IAPT service, treating a wide range of common mental health problems (e.g. anxiety and depression).
+My career in mental health began in 2000 when I started working for a mental health charity, before joining the NHS, working with patients experiencing serious mental health problems.
+I went on to work for a local NHS IAPT psychotherapy service, treating a wide range of psychological issues.
 I now take referrals from both the NHS and the private sector.

-I continue to take my professional development very seriously, and so I am constantly attending relevant workshops and conferences, reading books and meeting fellow pscyhotherapists to extend my knowledge and ensure that I keep up to date with the latest developments in psychotherapy so that I can give you the best treatment possible.
+I continue to take my professional development very seriously, and so I am constantly attending relevant workshops and conferences, reading books and communicating with fellow pscyhotherapists to extend my knowledge, ensure that I keep up to date with the latest developments in psychotherapy so that I can give you the best treatment possible.
 In addition to be being fully approved by the DBS, practise only within ethical guidelines from professional offices to protect your safety and ensure that your therapeutic journey is not only comfortable but also effective.